 Nevertheless, the competition will be tough, as the German giant Volkswagen recently announced that it is planning to become the global leader in electric vehicles by 2025.(19)

-Some obstacles to lift
+Obstacles to lift

 High prices, lack of electric vehicle charging stations, limited range and harsh climate conditions dissuade the consumers and prevent the fast developement of the market of electric vehicles in Russia.